Creating test VMs via GitLab CI

 -

-In the browser bar, enter the URL for testing the web server and application:
+In the browser address bar, enter the following URL:

 http://<VM_public_IP_address>/test/?text=hello_world